What is a team?

 An example: A student is registered for grade 5 Euclidean Division math and for a grade 5 Science.
 Cost is $40.

-Can the Best of CML Math Books be ordered?
-Can Parents Order?
+Can the Best of CML Math Books be ordered by Parents?

 Yes, absolutely.
 You can order CML Math Books via this website.
 Books are $35 each and $27 for League members and parents whose child attends a school in the League.